appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

 1. Click the **Create New** button in your workspace, and choose **New Workflow**.
 This action creates a new workflow in your workspace and takes you to the **Main** JS object code editor.
 2. Give a meaningful and unique name to your workflow by editing the name **Untitled Workflow 1** to _My\_First\_Workflow_.
 3. In the JS code editor, delete the auto-generated code and add the code provided below.
-The function `executeWorkflow` is executed whenever a workflow run is triggered, and in the below code prints the supplied parameter to console.
+The function `executeWorkflow` is executed whenever a workflow run is triggered, and the below code prints the supplied parameter to the console.
     ```javascript
     export default {
         async executeWorkflow(args) {